Tech-Pirates-Aspiring-Minds/job-offer-generator/README.md

 _ **Frameworks:** _

-**Job Offer Letter Geneartor**
+**Job Offer Letter Generator**

-The Job offer letter generator is based on java based application.
+The Job offer letter generator is based on Front end as angular and back end as spring boot.
 This application allows users to create pre-defined templates (Ex: job offer letter, Bill., etc.) With dynamic fields.
 We should provide data for dynamic fields via excel at the time of report/letter generation.
-This application reduce manual efforts and consumes times.
+This application reduce manual efforts and times saving.

 **Application Process Flow:**